How to Get Technical Help

 - Submit a help ticket to CAS IT:

-Go here and fill out the brief form.
-This will work for anything except items completely local to astronomy such as personal laptops, poster printing, etc. Even if it is local to astronomy, it will be redirected properly.
+Fill out the brief form.
+This will work for anything except items completely local to astronomy such as personal laptops, poster printing, etc. Even if it is local to astronomy, it should be redirected properly.

 Access to Astronomy Department instructional videos.
 Intended for faculty, staff, and teaching assistants.
-If you think you should be able to access these and you are denied, contact David Bradford.
+If you think you should be able to access these and you are denied, contact Quinn Sykes.
 (Use your Kerberos information to log in.)